 GÖG, together with the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection, acts as the national contact point for the European Database for Medical Devices (EUDAMED) and has been transmitting the Austrian data to the European database since May 2011.
 This allows a quick exchange of information between EU Member States, and it will be able to respond quickly to the safety risks of medical devices.
 Due to new EU regulations, a completely redesigned and more comprehensive European Database for Medical Devices (EUDAMED MDR/IVDR) is planned to replace EUDAMED2.

-More recently, the Pharmacoeconomics Department has been working on policy-related aspects of medical devices, in particular prices and policies for pricing and reimbursement of medical devices.
+More recently, the Pharmacoeconomics Department has been working on policy-related aspects of medical devices, in particular on prices and policies for pricing and reimbursement of medical devices.

 A sub-group of the PPRI network on medical devices was established in 2018.

-Policy options for antibiotics and diagnostics in the field of AMR (antimicrobial resistance)
+Policy options for antibiotics and diagnostics in the field of AMR

 The study aims to provide evidence on policy options for antibiotics and diagnostics in the field of Antimicrobial Resistance (AMR), which has become a complex issue of major global concern.
-In particular, the studies aim to identify and assess policy options which can incentivise producers to invest in the development of novel antibiotics and diagnostics and thus contribute to ensuring resistant infections remain treatable for all patients.
+In particular, the study aims to identify and assess policy options which can incentivise producers to invest in the development of novel antibiotics and diagnostics and thus contribute to ensuring resistant infections remain treatable for all patients.